Expansion-sensitive coupling of a local quantum system in de Sitter cosmology: Acknowledgments

 \section{Acknowledgments}

 A.T.-C. is grateful to Antonio Vicente-Becerril and Bruno Falcone for constructive discussions on numerics and to the Gravity Laboratory Group of the University of Nottingham for the interesting discussions on the subject.
-G.A.M.M.\ acknowledges financial support from Project No.\ PID2020-118159GB-C41 and Project No. PID2023-149018NB-C41, both funded by MCIN/AEI/10.13039/501100011033/, and Project No.\ 2024AEP005 from the Spanish National Research Council (CSIC).
+We thank an anonymous referee for helpful presentational suggestions.
+G.A.M.M.\ acknowledges financial support from Project No.\ PID2020-118159GB-C41 and Project No.\ PID2023-149018NB-C41, both funded by MCIN/AEI/10.13039/501100011033/, and Project No.\ 2024AEP005 from the Spanish National Research Council (CSIC).
 The work of J.L.\ was supported by the United Kingdom Research and Innovation Science and Technology Facilities Council [grant numbers ST/S002227/1, ST/T006900/1 and ST/Y004523/1].
 For the purpose of open access, the authors have applied a CC BY public copyright licence to any Author Accepted Manuscript version arising.